 You want to help solve the climate crisis.
 Now learn how.

 Every year, former Vice President Al Gore and Climate Reality train thousands of new leaders to communicate the urgency of the climate crisis to people in their community.
-And in 2020, we’ll be hosting trainings in five different cities in the US:
+And in 2020, we’ll be hosting trainings in three different cities in the US:

 - Raleigh, North Carolina